Skip to content

 Object Utilities

 Object utilities provide robust tools to manipulate, compare, and traverse objects in a type-safe, ergonomic way.
-Use these helpers for deep merging, diffing, nested path access, caching, and more.
+Use these helpers for cloning, diffing, nested path access, caching, and more.

 📚 Quick Reference